devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - Click **Create**
 - In the main menu left, click on **Pipelines** and observe how the Tekton Pipeline is created and run.

+## Create an ImageStream Tag with an Old Image Version

 Now your build pipeline has been set up and is ready.
 There is one more step in preparation of the security part of this workshop.
 We need a way to build and deploy from an older image with some security issues in it.
-For that we will add another **ImageStream Tag** in the default `Java` **ImageStream** that points to an older version.
+For that we will add another ImageStream `Tag` in the default `Java` ImageStream that points to an older version.

-- Using the Administrator view, switch to the project `openshift` and under **Builds** click on the **ImageStreams**
+- Using the **Administrator** view, switch to the project `openshift` and under **Builds** click on the **ImageStreams**
-- Search and open the **ImageStream** `Java`
+- Search and open the **ImageStream** `java`
 - Switch to YAML view and add the following snippet to the `tags:` section.
   - Be careful to keep the needed indentation!